jules2689/trudeau/docs/2020-04-17/post_news.md

 Yes, so this allocation of the supplies has a different framework and that's in collaboration with the province sand the territories in terms of the supplies of ventilators that we have.
-Now on the ground, physician sand other health workers have to make some very difficult decisions sometimes if there wasn't enough ventilators or I. C.u.
+Now on the ground, physician sand other health workers have to make some very difficult decisions sometimes if there was not enough ventilators or I. C.u.
 Beds.
 So those guidances have been putin place at the provincial andthe territorial level. and, certainly, that flows downto the hospital level.
 So that you have these andthey're drafted by a broad rangeof experts, including ethicistsand clinical and I. C.u.
 Andother experts and health systemexperts, so that those difficultdecisions can be facilitated atthe time that they're needed.